To be considered for the M.Sc. (Applied) program, the following components must be completed using the Uapply system by January 15th.

-- Completion of the Graduate Admissions Online Application Apply online (note that applicant statement does not need to be completed here given the separate Letter of Intent you will upload).
+- Completion of the Graduate Admissions Online Application Apply online (Open as of October 1, 2014).
 Please take the time to read the important Graduate Admissions Procedures information preamble before completing the Online Application form.

 - Prerequisites Form (uploaded via application checklist)

 - We have replaced our Letter of Intent with three specific questions to be answered online (via application checklist).
 You may read the questions here.